-This is the Armenia EITI 2019-2020 work plan (in accordance with Requirement 1.5).
+This is Armenia EITI 2018 Annual Progress Report (in accordance with Requirements 7.4 and 8.4).

 Currently, the EITI process in Armenia is lead by Deputy Prime Minister Tigran Avinyan.